March 22, 2022

 StorageCraft, a leading provider of backup services to MSPs around the world, has suffered permanent data loss.

-During a recent maintenance window, it appears the company has decommissioned the wrong server, resulting in metadata, used to locate backups, was removed.
+During a recent maintenance window, it appears the company has decommissioned the wrong server, resulting in metadata, used to locate backups, being removed.

 We are asked often about backups and our backup process since we manage the process ourselves in our datacentre.
 Something we’ve been doing for almost 10 years now.
 We are a big believer in the 3-2-1 policy.
 That is: